maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 ![][cantata-imprima]
 ![][allerta-crimson]
 ![][pt-sans-arvo]
-![][droid-serif-droid-sans]
 ![][droid-sans-droid-serif]

 As you can see, choosing fonts is a practice in trial and error.
-I found these articles to be helpful in framing the context of my decision:
+I found these articles to be useful in helping frame the context of my decision making process:

 - [Make a Statement with Type][Type Statement]
 - [6 Questions You Should Ask Yourself When Choosing Fonts][6 Questions]